5l1v3r1/kalieraser/README.md

 ##### 2 - Install srm

-##### Secure RM is present in the program folder, you can check the latest version here: http://sourceforge.net/projects/srm/files/, anyway when the new version of srm are released, the git repository will be updated.
+##### Secure RM is already present in the program folder, but if you are paranoid you can install srm from here: http://sourceforge.net/projects/srm/files/.
+The version of srm in this repository is the latest and when the new version are released the git repository will be updated.

 ##### Extract and install: